filkovaivana1/CIP_FinalPractice_2025/Excercise3.md

 - Boolean results from allMatch() and anyMatch()

-//////
-11. Assignment: Advanced Java Stream API Opearations Objective - This assignment focuses on practicing advanced operations of the Java Stream API, including filtering, counting, mapping, collecting, joining, generating statistics, creating random numbers, and working with parallel streams.
+### Assignment 11: *Advanced Java Stream API Opearations Objective*
+**Objective:** Practicing advanced operations of the Java Stream API, including filtering, counting, mapping, collecting, joining, generating statistics, creating random numbers, and working with parallel streams.
 You will apply functional-style programming concepts to process collections of strings and integers.

-Part 1: Working With Streams of Strings 1.
-Display initial list - Print the initial list of strings 2.
-Count Empty Strings - Use stream().filter() to: 1.
-Count how many strings in the list are empty 2.
-Print the result 3.
-Count Strings of Length Three - Use a filter to count strings whose length is exactly 3, then print the count 4.
-Filter Out Empty Strings - Create a new list containing only non-empty strings
+**Task Description:** Task 1 (Working With Streams of Strings): For given list of strings, count the number of empty strings, count number of strings of length three, and merge non-empty strings into a single string.

+**Task Description:** Task 2 (Working With Integer Streams): For a given integer list create a distinct square list

+**Task Description:** Task 3 (Statistical Operations): Using Stream API, for a given list of integers calculate maximum, minimum, sum and average value of all elements.

+**Task Description:** Task 4 (Generating Random Numbers): Using Java Streams generate and print 10 sorted random integers

+**Task Description:** Task 5 (Using Parallel Streams): Using parallelStreams() for a given string list count empty strings

+**Task Description:** Task 6 (forEach()): For a given integer list print each element using forEach()

+**Task Description:** Task 7 (allMatch()): Check if all the elements in integer list are greater than a given value

+**Task Description:** Task 8 (anyMatch()): Check if any element in given integer list is smaller than a given value

+**To-Do:**
-Collect this into a list and print it 5.
-Merge Non-Empty Strings Into a Single String - Filter out empty strings - Merge remaining strings into one string separated by commas using: Collectors.joining(", ") - Print the merged result
+- Task 1: Create initial list of strings.
+Then: count empty strings, count how many strings in the list are empty, count strings of length three and print the count results.
+After that, merge non-empty strings into a single string by first filtering out empty strings, and then merge remaining strings into one string separated by commas using: Collectors.joining(", "), and then finally print the merged result.
-Part 2: Working With Integer Streams 6.
-Create a Distinct Square List - Map each integer to its square using map(i -> i * i) - Apply distinct() to remove duplicate values - Collect the squares into a list
+- Task 2: Create initial integer list, then map each integer to its square using map(i -> i * i).
+After that apply distinct() to remove duplicate values, and collect the squares into a list.
+Print the result list.

-Print the resulting list
-Part 3: Statistical Operations 7.
-Print Summary Statistics - Using "integers.stream().mapToInt( x -> x).summaryStatistics()" extract and print individually with descriptive labels: 1.
+- Task 3: Using "integers.stream().mapToInt( x -> x).summaryStatistics()" extract and print individually with descriptive labels the following sumary statistics: 1.
 Maximum value 2.
 Minimum value 3.
 Sum 4.
 Average

-Part 4: Generating Random Numbers 8.
-Generate Sorted Random Integers - Using "random.ints().limit(10).sorted()" print ten random sorted integers to the console
+- Task 4: Generate 10 sorted random integers by using "random.ints().limit(10).sorted()" and print ten random sorted integers to the console

-Part 5: Using Parallel Streams 9.
-Count Empty Strings Using parallelStreams() - Using "strings.parallelStream()" print the count prefixed with an appropriate label such as "Empty str:"
+- Task 5: Using "strings.parallelStream()" print the  number of empty strings prefixed with an appropriate label

-Expected Output Highlights Your program should display: 1.
-Number of empty strings 2.
-Number of strings with length 3 3.
-List of non-empty strings 4.
-A merged string of non-empty values 5.
-A list of distinct squared integers 6.
-Statistical results (max, min, sum, average) 7.
-Ten sorted random integers 8.
-Empty string count using parallel processing
+**Expected Output Highlights:** Your program should display:
+- Number of empty strings
+- Number of strings with length 3
+- A merged string of non-empty values
+- A list of distinct squared integers
+- Statistical results (max, min, sum, average)
+- Ten sorted random integers
+- Empty string count using parallel processing

 /////////////////////////////